Kotlin/kotlinx-rpc/GETTING_STARTED.md

 }
 ```

-Here we declare one method `hello`, that accepts one argument and returns a string.
+Here we declare the method `hello`, that accepts one argument and returns a string.
-Method is marked with `suspend` modifier, which means that we use
+The method is marked with a `suspend` modifier, which means that we use
 [coroutines](https://kotlinlang.org/docs/coroutines-guide.html)
 to send RPC requests.
 Note that for now, only `suspend` methods are supported in service interfaces.